 And these are only the black grapes…

-Coffee, in this aspect, is only slightly different with only 4 different bean types, two of which you already know – Arabica and Robusta which between then account for 92% of all coffee beans in the world.
+Coffee, in this aspect, is only slightly different with only 4 different bean types, two of which you already know – Arabica and Robusta which, between them, account for 92% of all coffee beans in the world.
 The other two are Liberica and Excelsa beans.

 All beans will result in a slightly different cup of coffee at the minimum and a big difference in some cases.
 Just as not all wines are the same, not all coffees are the same.